AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-10-11-undoing-changes-in-git/index.md

 ### Squashing

-**Squashing** lets you combine `n` commits into one, making your commit history more compact.
-This is sometimes useful if a feature branch is introducing lots of commits, and you just want the feature to be represented as a single commit in your history (known as a **squash-and-rebase** workflow).
+Squashing lets you combine `n` commits into one, making your commit history more compact.
+This is sometimes useful if a feature branch is introducing lots of commits, and you just want the feature to be represented as a single commit in your history (known as a <dfn>squash-and-rebase</dfn> workflow).
 The main downside is that you won't be able to revert or modify old commits if you ever need to in the future, which may not be desirable in some cases.

 Again, for reference, we have this commit history: